Sensitivity Approximation by the Peano-Baker Series: Conclusion and Future Work

-A rigorous error analysis shows that, under standard regularity assumptions, the proposed algorithm, based on the Peano-Baker series, admits a global error of order $O(\Delta t_{max} ^2)$.
-The analysis also shows that the proposed method is optimal in the sense of at what term the Peano-Baker series is truncated.
-This error analysis is complemented by several numerical experiments.
-We compare the performance of the different methods to that of the forward sensitivity method for two ODE models from systems biology, a random linear system and a system modelling Chua's circuit.
-The results show that both our algorithms produce accurate approximations of the sensitivity matrix with significant speed-up, which seems to increase rapidly with the dimensionality of the problem.
-In the dynamical system modeling Chua's circuit, the limit trajectory of the ODE is a limit cycle and thus the Jacobians never becomes (close to) constant.
-In this example the PBS algorithm produces approximations that have an accuracy one order of magnitude higher than that of the exponential algorithm, which motivates the use of the PBS algorithm for accuracy in general problems.
-A further motivation comes from the applications in neuroscience that we consider, where ODE models are commonly characterised by time-dependent inputs (e.g. Ca-spike trains).
-Here the framework is similar to the Chua's circuit example, where the Jacobians are time-variant, thus the PBS algorithm is expected to be more precise than the Exponential algorithm.
+The theoretical error analysis was complemented by several numerical experiments in Section~\ref{sec:numerical}.
+We compared the performance of the different methods to that of the forward sensitivity method for two ODE models from systems biology, a random linear system and a system modelling Chua's circuit.
+The results showed that both our algorithms produced accurate approximations of the sensitivity matrix with significant speed-up, that seemed to increase rapidly with the dimension of the problem.
+In the dynamical system modeling Chua's circuit, the limit trajectory of the ODE was a limit cycle and thus the Jacobians never become (close to) constant.
+In this example, the PBSR algorithm produced approximations that had an accuracy of two orders of magnitude better than that of the Exp algorithm, motivating the use of the PBSR algorithm for accuracy in general problems.
+Further motivation for the PBSR comes from the applications in neuroscience that we considered, where ODE models are commonly characterised by time-dependent inputs (e.g. so-called Ca-spike trains).
+In such systems, the framework is similar to the Chua's circuit example, where the Jacobians are time-variant.
+Therefore, the PBSR algorithm is expected to be more precise, and thus more useful, than the Exp algorithm.